How to Grow Garlic Indoors

 Scapes are very similar to chives and can be used wherever you want a spicy, onion taste in your meals.

 The bulbs are ready to harvest after six to eight months of growth.
-Once the shoots start to wilt, it's time to dig them up.
+Once the shoots start to wilt or turn yellow, it's time to dig them up.

 In the warmer months, you can move your garlic pots outside.
 If you have the space, get them in the sunniest part of your yard or patio.